Couldn't find what you were looking for? Let us help you with these frequently asked questions.

 If I have a credit on my account, when will I receive the funds?

+Once financial aid disburses to a student's account, students can view their account activity on their Student Financial Portal to see when their aid has disbursed.
+Once their account shows a credit balance from aid disbursed, the Business Office will process the refund within 7 to 14 days.
 Students are encouraged to sign up for electronic refunds (eRefunds) to have their money automatically deposited into their bank account.
-To enroll students can log into their PrideNET account, click “My Profile” tab, click “My Student Financial Portal” then click “Setup eRefund."
+To enroll students can log into their PrideNET account, click “My Profile” tab, click “My Student Financial Portal” then click "View eBill/Payment Plan" followed by “Setup eRefund."
 Go to the eRefund Section (located below the recent payments section) and follow the steps.
 This is the most secure and quickest method for receiving a refund.

 I have a hold on my account.
 What does it mean?